-Technical Support cypress.com/go/support
+Technical Support

+cypress.com/go/support

-© Cypress Semiconductor Corporation, 2012-2015.
+© Cypress Semiconductor Corporation, 2011-2015.
 The information contained herein is subject to change without notice.
 Cypress Semiconductor Corporation assumes no responsibility for the use of any circuitry other than circuitry embodied in a Cypress product.
 Nor does it convey or imply any license under patent or other rights.
 Cypress products are not warranted nor intended to be used for medical, life support, life saving, critical control or safety applications, unless pursuant to an express written agreement with Cypress.
 Furthermore, Cypress does not authorize its products for use as critical components in life-support systems where a malfunction or failure may reasonably be expected to result in significant injury to the user.
-The inclusion of Cypress products in life-support systems and in doing so indemnifies Cypress against all charges.
+The inclusion of Cypress products in life-support systems application implies that the manufacturer assumes all risk of such use and in doing so indemnifies Cypress against all charges.